COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Poison ivy grows as vines or low shrubs in most climates.
 Each leaf on a poison ivy plant has three smaller leaflets.
-Contact with any part of the poison ivy plant can cause red, swollen skin, blisters and severe itching, sometimes within hours after exposure.
+Touching any part of the poison ivy plant can cause red, swollen skin, blisters and severe itching, sometimes within hours after exposure.

 A poison ivy rash usually resolves on its own within a few weeks.
 In the meantime, soothe irritated skin with an over-the-counter topical treatment, such as calamine lotion.
-Oatmeal baths and cool compresses also might be helpful.
-Consult your doctor if you have a severe poison ivy rash or if the rash involves your face or genital area.
+Oatmeal baths and cool compresses also might help.
+Talk to your doctor if you have a severe poison ivy rash or if the rash involves your face or genital area.

 Poison oak, poison sumac and the fruit rind of mangoes cause a similar rash.